LucasDelfino92/morrowindsharp/main.md

 ### Visuals
 - Removed Here Comes the Sun...
 Glare as the sun has looked just fine in MGE XE for quite a while already.
-- Removed Pete's Scroll 2018 ...in 2020 because there are plenty of alternatives for players to choose their favorite.

 ## October 11th, 2023